rrm86/capstone_DENG/README.md

 - States: Composed of economic and population data of each state.

-- Region: Composto por dados referentes a área em Km de cada região.
+- Region: Composed of data referring to the area in Km of each region.

 ## Scope
 The project makes use of three different tools to fulfill different purposes: